HaotianZhao99/haotianzhao99.github.io/_projects/wordembedding.md

 ---
 layout: page
-title: How Terrifying the Dream Is:A Word Embedding Approach
+title: How Terrifying the Dream Is：A Word Embedding Approach
 description: This project uses word embedding technology to quantitatively analyze and measure the emotional tone of dream descriptions, revealing the underlying sentiments of our subconscious narratives.
 img: assets/img/project/wordembedding.png
 importance: 2